-If someone ends up purchasing or registering through your link, you will get paid a fixed commision or a percentage of the sale.
+If someone ends up purchasing or registering through your link, you will get paid a fixed commission or a percentage of the sale.

-Cost per acquisition or (CPA) is a form of affiliate marketing, an online advertising measurement and pricing model, referring to a specified action, be it a lead, a signup or a purchase!
-The fact is, there are a lot of affiliate networks that have physical goods that you can promote and get paid per sale, worrying about shipping, customer support or capturing payments.
+Cost per acquisition (CPA) is a form of affiliate marketing, an online advertising measurement and pricing model, referring to a specified action, be it a lead, a signup, or a purchase!
+The fact is, there are a lot of affiliate networks that have physical goods that you can promote and get paid per sale, worrying about shipping, customer support, or capturing payments.

 You will simply refer traffic to a particular product and when customers end up purchasing, you will get your share!